truth-seek/truth-seek.github.io/index.md

 Note that these two verses are verses that surround the same OT verses that Dr. Naik uses in his arguments.

-Moving to the Islamic sources, we find the following sources from Sahih al-Bukhari which narrate that the prophet ate animal meat were banned in the Torah.
+Moving to the Islamic sources, we find the hadith texts from Sahih al-Bukhari which narrate that the prophet ate types of animal meat that were banned in the Torah.
 *Sahih al-Bukhari 2572 and 2485* narrate that Muhammad used to eat rabbit and camel, respectively, thus by meaning that he has broken the Jewish law that muslims usually accuse Christians of breaking.